Rpc-h/crypto/README.md

 Currently, the publishing for this library is done manually.

+1. Create branch based from `main` with a name like `releases/<new-version>`
+2. Update version with `<new-version>` in `Cargo.toml`
-1. Create a PR on GitHub for the new version
+3. Create a PR on GitHub for the new version titled `Release <new-version>`
-2. Update version in `Cargo.toml` to the new version
-3. Merge to main
+4. Merge to main
-4. Manually create a new release and publish it
+5. Create a new release on GitHub and publish it